alphagov/transformation-dashboard/_posts/2000-01-09-driving-record.markdown

     Online access to driving records for up to 40 million drivers and the insurance industry

-status: "public-beta"
+status: "live"
-status-strapline: "The public beta was released March 2014.
-Full functionality for Motor Insurers’ Bureau will be in place for the live release."
+status-strapline: "Service is live and being continuously improved"

 videos:
   - url   : https://www.youtube.com/watch?v=fauL1iO7SlI